Country Profile: Ghana

 Environment

-Ghana faces several environmental challenges, including deforestation, water pollution, and land degradation.
-The country participates in various international environmental agreements aimed at addressing climate change, biodiversity, and sustainable development.
+Ghana faces several environmental challenges, including deforestation, drought, and water pollution.
+The government is a party to multiple international environmental agreements aimed at addressing these issues and promoting sustainable practices.

 - Urban Population: 59.2% (2023)